 6. David Harris The Calligrapher’s Bible

-Whether you are looking for the best copperplate calligraphy book or a beginner’s guide to calligraphy, this book will serve you well.
+Whether you are looking for the most favorite copperplate calligraphy book or a beginner’s guide to calligraphy, this book will serve you well.
 You can say that this is the Holy Grail of calligraphy books because of its extensive list of font styles.
 I would suggest this even to experienced calligraphists who want to broaden their range of font styles.